Kuldeep-Kumar-Sharma/hacktoberfest-learning-challenge/README.md

 * Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo)
 * Wait for your PR review and merge approval!
 * __Star this repository__ if you had fun!
+* Project was created with help of [Create React App](https://create-react-app.dev/)